sorazmamedov/cs-tutoring-webapp/README.md

 # Documentation is coming soon
-For now, check the pdf file (in the root folder of the project) for user manual and for documentation.
+For now, check the pdf file (in the root directory of the project) for user manual and documentation.

 # Credits: